 A number of mineral occurrences are known on properties located within a few kilometres of Golden Lion and encompassed within it.
 They host several styles of mineralization, but are typically comprised of veins or replacement sulphide pods in sedimentary or volcanic rocks, associated with intrusive plugs or dikes and often accompanied by propylitic alteration.
-The occurrences are recorded and summarized in the British Columbia Government's Minfile database, from which their locations are plotted on Figure 14.1, and several of the more pertinent descriptions are summarized below.
+The occurrences are recorded and summarized in the British Columbia Government's Minfile database, to which readers are referred, and from which their locations are plotted on Figure 15.1 below.